 Good For The Grill – Not Great For Kebabs:

-These are flakier fish and might fall apart if you tried to kebab them.
-Instead marinate whole fillets and grill them.
-(I recommend a special grill mat or basket for these types of fish – affiliate links below)
+The following varieties are flakier fish and might fall apart if you tried to kebab them.
+Instead marinate whole fillets in the swordfish marinade and grill them without the skewers.
+(I recommend a special grill mat or basket for these types of fish – affiliate links below).

 - Dolphin, (aka mahi mahi or dorado)